aau-test/json-test/README.md

 ## Test for JSON Objects

-The `posts` sectio in [my-json-server](https://my-json-server.typicode.com/aau-test/json-test) is used for testing JSON Objects.
+The `posts` section in [My JSON Server](https://my-json-server.typicode.com/aau-test/json-test) is used for testing JSON Objects.
 The usage, in order, are:
 1. Contains only the new version and the download link,
 2. Contains the new version, download link and other unused attributes.
 3. Contains only the new version, download link and learn more attributes.